muahuavang/My-Portfolio-Site/DEPLOYMENT.md

 1. **Check GitHub Actions**:
    - Go to Actions tab in repository
    - Look for recent workflow runs
-   - Check for any errors
+   - Check for any errors or failures

 2. **Verify GitHub Pages**:
    - Go to Settings > Pages
    - Ensure source is set to gh-pages branch
-   - Check if branch exists
+   - Check if branch exists and has content

 3. **Wait for Propagation**:
    - Changes can take 5-10 minutes